Know the priority:

 The back-end technical adjustments will continue to become less and less of a chore as technology progresses.

-All three of these areas are critical for connecting with your audience.
+All three areas are critical for connecting with your audience.
 They're an inseparable trio.

 If you address only a single one of these three:

 Your efforts will be a clanging bell that's not heard.
-For all three work together to the tune of Expertise, Authority, and Trust.
+All three sing together to the tune of Expertise, Authority, and Trust.

 Expertise, Authority, and Trust